Peyret-Mauboussin PM XI

-The Peyret-Mauboussin PM XI was a French high-wing touring aircraft of the early 1930s.
+The Peyret-Mauboussin PM XI was a high-wing touring aircraft that was designed and produced by the French aircraft manufacturer Peyret-Mauboussin.

-Development

-The PM XI was designed by Peyret-Mauboussin as a Salmson-engined two-seat touring and sporting aircraft of wooden construction, an enlarged and more powerful development of the single-seat Peyret-Mauboussin PM X. Two examples were built.
+The PM XI was designed as a Salmson-engined two-seat touring and sporting aircraft of wooden construction.
+It was, in part, an enlarged and more powerful derivative of the single-seat Peyret-Mauboussin PM X. A total of two aircraft were built, the first of which conducted its maiden flight on 9 July 1930.
+These aircraft were subjected to various trials and tests as well as being entered into competitive races.
+Quantity production was never established.